Article Summary

 The usability of this service is not difficult or complicated at all, and the search bar adds a nice touch.

-Overall, I’d give it an 8/10 for usability.
-Pretty good for beginners or VPN-newbs.
+Overall, I’d give it a 7/10 for usability.
+Good for beginners or VPN-newbs, but there’s room for interface improvements.

 3. Solid Customer Support